Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 As you fan your hands, a spray of sharp rocks pours forth from your fingertips, blasting through your enemies' defenses.
 Make an Expertise attack against each creature within a 15 foot radius cone.
 If you hit, deal 1d8 + Presence earth damage.
 This effect deals twice as much damage to absorption and the Block reaction is half as effective against it.

-If you have at least 4 stacks of earth exposure, make an attack against each creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of earth exposure, make an attack against each other creature within a 15 foot radius of yourself instead.

 ### Stone Step